 Recipe Exchange members also suggested making cottage cheese & dill bread or rolls.
 Since I’m still getting used to my new bread machine, I decided to use a recipe designed specifically for one, Beth Hensperger’s “Cottage Cheese Dill Bread” from The Bread Lover’s Bread Machine Cookbook.
 However, instead of making a loaf, I made sandwich rolls.
 And I used dill seed rather than dill weed.
 One forum member shared a recipe that included a tablespoon of horseradish; that addition sounded intriguing to me, so I used it.
 The end result was wonderful.
 The rolls are soft and tasty.
 Perfect for sandwiches.
 And almost another full carton of cottage cheese used up.

-Beth Hensperger, The Bread Lover’s Bread Machine Cookbook
+Adapted from Beth Hensperger's, The Bread Lover’s Bread Machine Cookbook

 3 tbsp. olive oil